-A mortgage depends upon the existence of an underlying claim, and may only be enforced as long as a repayment obligation for the secured claim still exists.
+A mortgage depends on the existence of an underlying claim and can only be enforced as long as a repayment obligation for the secured claim still exists.
 The mortgage can only be assigned to a third party together with the underlying claim.